 The covered bonds are governed by the CBA, which implemented the Covered Bond Directive into Finish legislation.
-The CBA applies since July 8, 2022 and repealed the MCBA.
+The CBA applies since July 8, 2022, and repealed the MCBA.

 In our opinion, the CBA satisfies the relevant legal aspects of our covered bond criteria.
-We have concluded that the assets in the cover pool are effectively isolated for the benefit of covered bondholders.
-The protection of the assets and the continued management of the cover pool allows us to rate the covered bond program above the long-term ICR on Нуро.
+We have concluded that the assets in the cover pool are effectively isolated for the benefit of covered bondholders (see "A Closer Look At Finland's Covered Bond Framework," published on Sept.
+27, 2023).
+The protection of the assets and the continued management of the cover pool allow us to rate the covered bond program above the long-term ICR on Hypo.